 Many people, including me, are feeling anxious about the pandemic and the seemingly endless list of awful things we are seeing in the news.
 Many of us are trying to navigate this reality at the same time as managing other significant challenges, such as caring for children or aging parents, job loss, or financial uncertainty.
-Mix in daily news of racism, civil rights violations, misogyny, homophobia, transphobia, "murder hornets", climate change, biodiversity loss, and more - it's not surprising that we're feeling uneasy.
+Mix in news of racism, civil rights violations, residential "school" atrocities, the attempted genocide of Indigenous peoples, ongoing misogyny, homophobia, transphobia, climate change, biodiversity loss, and more it's not surprising that we're feeling uneasy.

-With that in mind, as we progress through the semester I want you to take care of yourself first.
+With that in mind, I want you to promise to take care of yourself first.
 To paraphrase Dr. Max Liboiron, if you are sick, heartbroken, or exhausted - please do whatever you can to get the help you need.
 Reach out to a friend, or a family member, or a health professional.
 Your health and wellness are more important than your work.
 If you are worried how doing what is right for your health and wellness might impact your ability to succeed in CIS3750, please chat with me.
 You don't need to let me know what the problem is, but I can work with you to figure out a solution that will help you succeed in this course.